-“We have grown into a robust technology hub and a desired location for digital investments.
-Our status as the current regional hub for manufacturing, logistics and big data analytics is definitely a plus point,” he said in his speech before officiating the ground breaking ceremony of the Sea Data Centre here yesterday.
+"We have grown into a robust technology hub and a desired location for digital investments.
+Our status as the current regional hub for manufacturing, logistics and big data analytics is definitely a plus point," he said.

-YTL Power International Bhd, through its subsidiary, YTL Data Center Holdings Pte Ltd, is investing RM1.5bil for the first phase of the YTL Green Data Centre Park.,
+YTL Power International Bhd, through its subsidiary, YTL Data Center Holdings Pte Ltd, is investing RM1.5 billion for the first phase of the YTL Green Data Centre Park.

-“With the continuous assistance of the Malaysian Investment Development Authority, the state government will do its best to attract investments of this nature and enable Johor to realise its potential to become a regional data centre hub,” he added.
+"Indeed, with the continuous assistance of the Malaysian Investment Development Authority, the state government will do its best to attract investments of this nature, and enable Johor to realise its potential to become a regional data centre hub,” he said.

-YTL Power managing director Datuk Yeoh Seok Hong said the groundbreaking ceremony marked a new phase of its partnership with Sea Ltd.
+YTL Power managing director Datuk Yeoh Seok Hong said today's event marked a new phase of their partnership with Sea Ltd.

 "We are excited to provide world-class, green infrastructure to our partners using our group's expertise in solar energy, data centres, telecommunications, construction and property development," he said. - Bernama